danieltendaj/Syringe/docs/View results.md

 In order to change this you must do the following:

  1. Click on the "Environment" Button
- 2. Choose the environment from the drop down.
+ 2. Choose the environment from the drop down to get an updated view of the results.

 Results are limited to 20 per page.
-You can change this by adding/changing the noOfResults parameter in the querystring to a different number.
+You can change this by adding/changing the noOfResults parameter in the query string to a different number.